SameerArora497/react-native-install-referrer/README.md

 ### Android

 No manual linking needed (auto-linked).
-The library adds `com.android.installreferrer:installreferrer:2.2` to your Android build automatically via `build.gradle`.
+The library adds `com.android.installreferrer:installreferrer:2.2` to your Android build automatically.

 Make sure Google Play Store is installed on the test device — the API is backed by a Play Store service.

 ### iOS

 No additional setup needed.
 All methods return `null` on iOS.
-Check for `null` before using results.
+Always null-check before using results.

 ---